You are here

 - If #1 is yes, an inquiry to determine if a full research misconduct investigation is warranted

 - Resolution and outcome

-If a misconduct determination is made, the resolution and outcome depend on the kind of appointment the accused holds and on the seriousness of the sanction recommend.
+If a misconduct determination is made, the resolution and outcome depend upon the kind of appointment the accused holds and on the seriousness of the sanction recommend.